 Provenance's primary focus concerns the theory and practice of the archival profession.
-The Provenance editorial board actively seeks articles, case studies, and review essays which increase understanding of archival issues, highlight new topics, or that broadens the scope of knowledge for people working with archival collections.
+The Provenance editorial board actively seeks articles, case studies, and review essays which increase understanding of archival issues, highlight new topics, or broaden the scope of knowledge for the profession.
 Articles written for publication in Provenance should be original works.

-Published authors receive two complimentary copies of Provenance.
+Published authors receive one complimentary copy of Provenance plus a PDF version of their article.
 SGA recognizes a superior contribution for each issue of Provenance via the David B. Gracy, II Award.

 Cheryl Oestreicher, Editor